edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 - There is no finite mean aka no "typical war"
 - It's scale-free; if you zoom in on any point the distribution looks the same
-- They have "thick tails", aka extreme values are **extremely unlikely but not astronomically uniikely**
+- They have "thick tails", aka extreme values are **extremely unlikely but not astronomically unlikely**